 Iris meanwhile though more of a standard love interest is still an all around likable character.
 I also love her chemistry and relationship with Barry too.
 What’s great though is that it hasn’t taken over the show the way that other superhero romances do.
 Indeed Barry has even had other love interests such as Patty in the meantime.

 Even Barry and Iris’s decoy love interests Patty and Eddie have been very likable too.
 Normally the decoy love interests is a character nobody can stand as they are meant to just get in the way of the couple we want to get together.

-Here however it kind of backfired for me at least as Eddie and Patty were so likable I wouldn’t have minded them being in the show for good.
+Here however it kind of backfired for me at least as Eddie and Patty were such good characters, I wouldn’t have minded them being in the show for good.

 Patty meanwhile I felt brought a similar dynamic that Megan Lockheart did to the original show.
 She was a bit harder, more gun ho than the other women in Barry’s life and even perhaps a bit more ruthless than Barry himself.
 Its a shame we didn’t get a chance to see their relationship pan out more.

 I must admit I am unsure who I actually want Barry to end up with.
-His chemistry with Caitlin and Iris and Patty is so perfect I would be happy to see any of those three relationships play out, which again is quite rare.
-Normally I like everyone else have one character I want the hero to end up with, but in Iris, Patty and Caitlin’s case I’d be just as happy if Barry ended up with any of them.
+His chemistry with Caitlin and Iris and Patty is so perfect I would be happy to see any of those three relationships play out, which is quite rare.

 Don’t you just love the Tricksters “Aww that was beautiful”